BlackPhoenix/MythWeaversStatblock/README.md

 ### Mathematics

-Some mathematics is possible, thanks to the mathjs library.
+Some mathematics is possible.
 The basic form is this:

 ```
 {MATH(::max_hp:: / 2)}